1. Governing body

 b) All League games consist of 4 x 15 minutes with breaks of four minutes, eight minutes and four minutes.

 c) Both teams must provide a fully qualified umpire for League and Cup matches.
-If either team cannot provide an umpire the match will be classed as a conceded match and Rule 12e) will apply.
+If either team cannot provide an umpire the match will be classed as a conceded match and Rule 12i or 13fwill apply.

 d) Matches may only be postponed in the following circumstances:

 i) Ice, snow or fog.
 It is the responsibility of a member (preferably captain) of the home team to inspect the court to confirm that it is playable.
 Failure to inspect the court will result in the game being classed as conceded by the home team.

 ii) All changes to published fixtures must be made within 7 days of the Fixtures meeting and the Match Secretary notified by both teams.
-No games are to be re-scheduled to be played during the cup and plate finals week.
+No games are to be re-scheduled to be played during the cup finals week.
 Teams that are approached to re-arrange games must accommodate 70% of the requests.
 If more than 25% of matches are conceded, rule 3e applies.
 If no mutual dates are agreed, the team trying to re-arrange the fixture must concede the match.

 iii) At all times postponement must be with the agreement of both teams and/or the umpires.
 The HNL Match Secretary must be notified of these postponed matches and proposed dates for the re-arranged matches.
 A team unable to play a match for any other reason will forfeit the points.
 Postponed matches should be played within three playing weeks of the original fixture, on a date to be mutually agreed.
 This period may include the playing of the match on a Friday/Saturday/Sunday, but only when both teams are in agreement.

-iv) In the case of matches being conceded/postponed, notification of cancellation must be made 1.5 hours prior to the start of the game.
+iv) In the case of matches being conceded/postponed, notification of cancellation must be made at the latest 1.5 hours prior to the start of the game.